mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/explanation/crs.rst

    if __name__ == "__main__":
       task_fn()

-Using Hydra's CLI the application can be executed using different values for the ``optim`` configuration.
+Using Hydra's CLI the application can be executed using different values for the ``optim`` configuration:

 .. code-block:: bash
    :caption: Using Hydra CLI to execute with different configurations